rmscode/binary-garden/docs/hardware/raspberry-pi/vnc.md

 !!! note

-    Tiger VNC can be easily installed in [DietPi](dietpi.md) by running the `dietpi-software` commmand and following the prompts.
+    Tiger VNC can be easily installed in [DietPi](../../software/operating-systems/linux/dietpi.md) by running the `dietpi-software` command and following the prompts.

 Create an xorg config file to load the extension: